MARSFOREVER472/BinaryTree/README.md

 - _In-order: If we visit the left child first, then the father and finally the right child._
 - _Pre-order: First the parent, then the left child, and finally the right child._
+- Post-order: First left child, then right child and finally father.

 **_Traducido del español:_**